-Gold Mountain Coffee Growers has its own farm (Finca Idealista) and also connects partner coffee producers with roasters directly--from farm gates to your roastery.
+Gold Mountain Coffee Growers has its own farm (Finca Idealista) and also connects members of our farming group with roasters directly--from farm gates to your roastery.
 We are on the ground, all the time, maintaining both quality and relationships.
 Producers earn the right to connect with your roastery when their coffee makes the grade in the cupping lab, consistently--fostering healthy competition.
 They are rewarded based on quality with prices that beat certifications and allow them a dignified standard of living.
 We encourage roasters to come visit the farms with which they work to foster direct roaster/producer relationships.

 Everything we do depends on excellent-cupping coffee.
 Our coffees have won the Good Food Award, Golden Bean medals, and other distinctions as a result of years searching out the best specialty coffees of Nicaragua.
 A licensed Q grader on staff separately cups every lot broken down by day, producer, parcel, variety, and process (washed, honey, natural, and extended anaerobic).
 Both light sensors and people pick out imperfections, ensuring that when our crop reaches you it reflects the hard work involved in growing it during an entire year.
 We use special food-grade packaging to seal in freshness and ensure excellent cupping scores unaffected by shipping.
 Our staff maintains quality along the entire supply chain directly from farms (including our own) to your roastery.

-We are coffee farmers like our partner producers.
-Our farm, Finca Idealista, sits next to a nature reserve, whose trees are a natural air conditioner for our paca, caturra, bourbon, pache, and a few pacamara beans (we're also planting some new varieties).
-Our cool microclimate lengthens the coffee cherry maturity process, allowing beans time to absorb natural sugars and attributes for a sweet, flavorful cup.
+We are a coffee farming group made up of many specialty coffee farms.
+Our flagship farm, Finca Idealista, sits next to a nature reserve, whose trees are a natural air conditioner for our pacas, caturra, bourbon, pache, and a few pacamara beans (we're also planting new varieties).
+Our cool microclimate lengthens the coffee cherry maturity process, allowing beans time to absorb natural sugars and attributes for a sweet, complex cup.
 Our live coffee museum provides high-cupping varieties to producers and an educational experience for roasters.

-In addition to washed coffee, we produce out-of-this-world natural and honey-process coffees.
-Reserve yours now before they're gone!
-You can also reserve coffee cherry tea.
+In addition to washed coffee, we produce out-of-this-world natural and honey-process coffees, and coffee cherry tea!
+Reserve before they sell out!

 We reinvest in our communities through sustainable-development projects: